-A scholarship alumna of the School of American Ballet, the official training academy of the New York City Ballet, Ms. Guadalupe studied under the celebrated George Balanchine, father of American ballet and of the modern ballet movement.
-She also studied under the School of American Ballet's famed faculty members Stanley Williams, Andrei Kramarevsky, Alexandra Danilova, Irena Kosmovska, Antonia Tumkovsky, Kay Mazzo, Muriel Stuart, Elise Reiman, Suki Shorer, Robert Denvers, Richard Rapp, Madame Dubrovska, Madame Darvash, Robert Denvers, and William Bergman.
+A scholarship alumna of the School of American Ballet, Ms. Guadalupe studied under the celebrated George Balanchine, father of American ballet and of the modern ballet movement.
+She also studied under the School of American Ballet's famed faculty members Stanley Williams, Andrei Kramarevsky, Alexandra Danilova, Irena Kosmovska, Antonia Tumkovsky, Kay Mazzo, Muriel Stuart, Elise Reiman, Suki Shorer, Robert Denvers, Richard Rapp, Madame Dubrovska, Madame Darvash, and William Bergman.

-After retiring from the stage, Ms. Guadalupe served as Director and Principle Teacher at The Cleveland Ballet School, the School of Cleveland Ballet.
+After retiring from the stage, Ms. Guadalupe served as Director and Principal Teacher at the School of Cleveland Ballet.
 There she was credited for maintaining the school's high quality of training and artistic standards.
-Concurrently, she acted as an Artistic and Company Teacher for Cleveland San Jose Ballet Company.
-She has also been an Adjunct Instructor for the Cecchetti Council of America, American Ballet Theater, Ballet De San Juan, Ballet San Jose, Ohio Ballet, Rochester School of Ballet and The University of Akron.
+Concurrently, she acted as an Artistic and Company Teacher for the Cleveland-San Jose Ballet company.
+She has also been an Adjunct Instructor for the Cecchetti Council of America, American Ballet Theater, Ballet de San Juan, Ballet San Jose, Ohio Ballet, Rochester School of Ballet and the University of Akron.

 Ms. Guadalupe has been recognized as a Distinguished Teacher in the Arts and for Promotion of Excellence in the Arts by the National Foundation for Advancement in the Arts.
 In 2021, she received the YWCA's Women of Achievement award for her outstanding work as an esteemed leader in the Northeast Ohio community.

 Ms. Guadalupe has demonstrated success operating dance rehearsals and obtaining choreography objectives, excellent classical dance movement coaching skills and student relationship experience.
-With a dynamic and practical approach to instruction she has assisted students in effective training and application of their objectives.
-Her success is attributed to her extensive arts experience and supplemented by her studies at Cleveland State University where she graduated in Psychology.
+With a dynamic and practical approach to instruction, she has assisted students in effective training and application of their objectives.
+Her success is attributed to her extensive arts experience and supplemented by her studies at Cleveland State University where she graduated with a degree in Psychology.

-In addition to her above mentioned accomplishments, in July of 2015 Guadalupe was invited by the artistic director and chairman of faculty at School of American Ballet, official school of New York City Ballet, to serve on the Alumni Advisory Committee on Diversity and Inclusion.
+In addition to her above-mentioned accomplishments, in July of 2015, Ms. Guadalupe was invited by the artistic director and chairman of faculty at School of American Ballet, official school of New York City Ballet, to serve on the Alumni Advisory Committee on Diversity and Inclusion.

 Ms. Guadalupe founded Cleveland School of Dance (DBA School of Cleveland Ballet) in 2000 and since has been improving the Cleveland area and beyond through her leadership and knowledge.
-Recognized as “the” best training school for ballet and its related arts, the school is the official training academy for Cleveland Ballet Company.
+Recognized as the best training school for ballet and its related arts, the school is the official training academy for Cleveland Ballet.